Hamzabey, Lüleburgaz

 Hamzabey is a village in Lüleburgaz District of Kırklareli Province, Turkey.
 Its population is 317 (2022).
-It is situated in the eastern Trakya (Thrace) plains.
+The village is located in the eastern part of the Thrace region.
 The distance to Lüleburgaz is 12 km.
 The old name of this village is Koliba.
 It was a Bulgarian village during the Ottoman Empire era.
 But after the Second Balkan War the Bulgarian population was forced to leave the settlement.